-$0.13 EPS Expected for Acasti Pharma Inc. (NASDAQ:ACST) This Quarter

-Analysts predict that Acasti Pharma Inc. (NASDAQ:ACST – Get Rating) will post ($0.13) earnings per share (EPS) for the current quarter, Zacks reports.
-Zero analysts have made estimates for Acasti Pharma’s earnings.
+Wall Street analysts forecast that Acasti Pharma Inc. (NASDAQ:ACST – Get Rating) will report earnings per share of ($0.13) for the current quarter, Zacks Investment Research reports.
+Zero analysts have issued estimates for Acasti Pharma’s earnings.
 Acasti Pharma posted earnings per share of ($0.24) in the same quarter last year, which would indicate a positive year over year growth rate of 45.8%.
-The company is scheduled to issue its next quarterly earnings results on Monday, January 1st.
+The firm is expected to report its next earnings results on Monday, January 1st.

-According to Zacks, analysts expect that Acasti Pharma will report full-year earnings of ($0.14) per share for the current financial year.
-For the next fiscal year, analysts forecast that the business will report earnings of ($0.71) per share.
-Zacks’ EPS averages are an average based on a survey of sell-side analysts that cover Acasti Pharma.
+On average, analysts expect that Acasti Pharma will report full year earnings of ($0.14) per share for the current fiscal year.
+For the next fiscal year, analysts anticipate that the company will post earnings of ($0.71) per share.
+Zacks Investment Research’s EPS calculations are a mean average based on a survey of sell-side research analysts that that provide coverage for Acasti Pharma.

 About Acasti Pharma (Get Rating)